rwwwn/holbertonschool-system_engineering-devops/web_infrastructure_design/README.md

 # Web infrastructure design

-Answer files contain **the first line as the diagram URL** (upload your whiteboard/screenshot to an image host), followed by concise explanations to help during manual review.
+Each answer file’s **first line** is the diagram URL.
+Replace the placeholder links with your uploaded whiteboard/screenshot URLs (Imgur, etc.).